qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/networkanalysis.rst

      - Creates a point layer output with two points for each edge at the boundaries of the service area.
        One point is the start of that edge, the other is the end.
+   * - **Maximum point distance from network**
+     - ``POINT_TOLERANCE``
+     - [number]

+       Default: Not set
+     - Specifies an optional limit on the distance from the points to the network layer.
+       If a point is further from the network than this distance it will be treated as non-routable.
+       If not set, endpoints will be snapped to the nearest point on the network layer, regardless of how far away from the network they actually are.

 Outputs
 .......